Hemophilia Treatment Centers

 Did you know ...

-In 1973, the National Hemophilia Foundation launched a two-year campaign to establish the creation of a nationwide network of hemophilia diagnostic and treatment centers.
+In 1973, the National Hemophilia Foundation (now the National Bleeding Disorders Foundation) launched a two-year campaign to establish the creation of a nationwide network of hemophilia diagnostic and treatment centers.
 The goal was to provide a range of comprehensive services for patients and families within one treatment facility.
 Today, there are about 141 federally funded treatment centers and programs across the country.

 Children’s National Medical Center